-The Old Jail's unique history is full of fascinating stories about individual inmates that once occupied the cells and the sheriffs (and their families!) who lived just across the hall from them.
+The Old Jail's unique history is full of fascinating stories about individual inmates that once occupied the cells and the sheriffs (and their families.) who lived just across the hall from them.

 The Old Jail is located at Old Town, along with the Old Town Trolley main station, The Oldest Store Museum, The St. Augustine History Museum, and a gift shop.
 The Old Jail is open all year except on Christmas Day.

 Also, the original jail was too close for comfort at the time, so Flagler asked that the new jail be built at a further location.
 P.J.
 Pauley Jail Company, the same people responsible for building Alcatraz in San Francisco, were employed to construct the prison.
 The jail served the city of St. Augustine until 1953.
-It held some of the most violent and masochistic criminals and carried out capital punishment on a set of gallows on the property.
+It held some of the most violent criminals and carried out capital punishment on a set of gallows on the property.

 In 1954, only a year after the jail closed, it was transformed into a local attraction.
 The building underwent restoration in 1993 by owner Henry L. "Slim" McDaniel.
 Today, the Old Jail provides guests to St. Augustine with a glimpse into the history of the penal system and the daily life of its prisoners.
 The St. Augustine Old Jail was added to the U. S. National Register of Historic Places in 1987.

 The Old Jail is located at 167 San Marco Avenue, just north of the downtown district.
 Free parking is available onsite.